denten-courses/LITAI/README.md

 - ~~Selections from Bright, Timothe. [*Characterie: An Arte of Shorts, Swifte and Secrete Writing by Character*][301],  I. Windet, 1588.~~
-- Explore [*An Essay Towards a Real Character, and a Philosophical Language*][305] (London, 1668) by John Wilkens, with particular attention to the Dedicatory, Part 1 Chapter 1 (pages 1-5), and Part 4 Chapter 1-2 (pages 385-413).
+- Explore [*An Essay Towards a Real Character, and a Philosophical Language*][305] (London, 1668) by John Wilkins, with particular attention to the Dedicatory, Part 1 Chapter 1 (pages 1-5), and Part 4 Chapter 1-2 (pages 385-413).
 - [Garden and Labyrinth of Time][306] (1988) by Gerald Gillespie.